Life in Wuhan back to normal amid COVID precautions | DW | 10.12.2020

-Large groups of shoppers line up outside the stores of luxury brands on a chilly afternoon in the Chinese City of Wuhan.
-Apart from the masks on their faces, everything seems to have returned to normal in the city where the first few COVID-19 cases emerged almost a year ago.
+Large groups of shoppers line up outside the stores of luxury brands on a chilly afternoon in the Chinese city of Wuhan.
+Apart from the masks on their faces, everything seems to have returned to normal in the city where the first COVID-19 cases were diagnosed almost a year ago.

-While many countries around the world are struggling to contain the latest waves of the pandemic, residents in Wuhan don't seem too worried about the possibility of another resurgence.
-"Following the initial outbreak in January, I don't think we will witness another large-scale infection in Wuhan" said Yen, a 29-year-old English teacher from Wuhan.
+Though countries around the world are struggling to contain the latest waves of the pandemic, residents in Wuhan don't seem too worried about the possibility of a resurgence.
+"Following the initial outbreak in January, I don't think we will witness another large-scale infection in Wuhan" Yen, a 29-year-old English teacher, told DW.

 Hubei province, of which Wuhan is the capital, relaxed the lockdown in April

-Since its emergence in Wuhan last December, the coronavirus pandemic has infected more than 67 million people while close to 1.5 million people have lost their lives globally.
-After it reported the first 27 cases to the World Health Organization on December 31 2019, the central Chinese city was quickly engulfed by the mysterious virus that infected around 50,000 people within weeks.
+Since it was identified in Wuhan in December 2019, the coronavirus has infected more than 68 million people while close to 1.5 million people have lost their lives globally.
+After it reported the first 27 cases to the World Health Organization (WHO) on December 31, 2019, the central Chinese city was quickly engulfed by the mysterious virus, which infected about 50,000 people within weeks.

 Some residents blamed the government's effort to silence whistleblowers and its initial reluctance to reveal the full scale of the pandemic as reasons why tens of thousands of people in the city of 11 million people were infected by COVID-19.

-In late January, the Wuhan government decided to enforce a total lockdown over the city.
-Public transportation was suspended and citizens were asked to stay at home.
+In late January, the Wuhan government decided to enforce a total lockdown in the city.
+Public transportation was suspended, and citizens were asked to stay at home.
 The number of confirmed cases reduced gradually.
-Then in April, the local government lifted the city-wide lockdown, and businesses slowly resumed operations in the following months.
+Then, in April, the regional government lifted the citywide lockdown, and businesses slowly resumed operations in the following months.

 -